jessepav/lacygoill-wiki-backup/admin/process.md

 <https://unix.stackexchange.com/a/482254/289772>

 ##
-## What's the number of the default signal sent by `$ kill` to a process?
+## What's the number of the default signal sent by `kill` to a process?
 What's its name?

     15